sseno/sseno/README.md

 ## Yoo~ 👋

 I am interested in mobile application development.
-Currently working as full time iOS Developer in Yogyakarta.
+Currently working as full-time iOS Engineer in Yogyakarta.

 Get in touch: